 Check your server versions before starting.
 This integration works with Exchange Server 2010 or 2013, running on Windows Server 2008 or newer.
-It also requires .NET framework 3.5.
+Exchange 2016 is not yet supported.
+It also requires .NET Framework 3.5.

-If you are running Exchange Server 2007, see the Integration Instructions for Exchange Server 2007
+If you are running Exchange Server 2007, see the Exchange Server 2007 Instructions

-- Create a new Microsoft OWA integration to get an integration key, secret key, and API hostname.
+- Click Protect an Application and locate Microsoft OWA in the applications list.
+Click Protect this Application to get your integration key, secret key, and API hostname.
 (See Getting Started for help.)

 - Download the Duo OWA Installer Package for Exchange Server 2010 / 2013.

 Make sure you have installed ASP.NET 3.5 support for IIS.
 You can do this, for example, by running the following PowerShell commands:

 This integration communicates with Duo’s service on TCP port 443.
 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.

 Try setting your application’s “New user policy” to “Allow Access” while testing.
 Users that Duo knows about will be prompted to authenticate with Duo, while all other users will be transparently let through.